cobaltine/json-fingerprint/README.md

 ## v1 release checklist (jfpv1)

 This is a list of high-level development and documentation tasks, which need to be completed prior to freezing the API for v1.
-Before v1, backwards-incompatible changes to the API are possible, although not likely since v0.10.0.
+Before v1, backwards-incompatible changes to the API are possible, although not likely from v0.10.0 onwards.
+Since the jfpv1 spec is work in progress, the fingerprints may not be fully comparable between different _0.y.z_ versions.

 - [ ] Formalized the jfpv1 specification
 - [x] JSON type support